aryaarindam/Automatic-Target-Detection/README.md

 # Automatic-Target-Detection
-A modified paper on target detection
+A modified research paper on target detection.